On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Abstract

 \section{Abstract}

 The purpose of this paper is to prove a basic $p$-adic comparison theorem for smooth rigid analytic and dagger varieties over the algebraic closure $C$ of a $p$-adic field: $p$-adic pro-\'etale cohomology, in a stable range, can be expressed as a filtered Frobenius eigenspace of de Rham cohomology (over $\B^+_{\dr}$).
 The key computation is the passage from absolute crystalline cohomology to Hyodo-Kato cohomology and the construction of the related Hyodo-Kato isomorphism.
-We also ``geometrize'' our comparison theorem by turning $p$-adic pro-\'etale and syntomic cohomologies into sheaves on the category ${\rm Perf}_C$ of perfectoid spaces over $C$ (this geometrization will be crucial in our proof of the $C_{\rm st}$-conjecture in the sequel to this paper).
+We also ``geometrize'' our comparison theorem by turning $p$-adic pro-\'etale and syntomic cohomologies into sheaves on the category ${\rm Perf}_C$ of perfectoid spaces over $C$ and the period morphisms into maps between such sheaves (this geometrization will be crucial in our study of the $C_{\rm st}$-conjecture in the sequel to this paper and in the formulation of duality for geometric $p$-adic pro-\'etale cohomology).